How to Reduce DNS Lookups

 Improve the speed of remaining DNS lookups#

 To reduce DNS lookups by following the suggestions above is a good step towards optimizing the number of lookups required.
 However, what about optimizing the DNS lookups that are necessary to render the site.
-There are a number of ways to improve these as well, including:
+There are a number of ways to improve these as well, including: - Use DNS cache to your advantage

 Thankfully, due to DNS caching DNS lookups are not required every time a browser requests an asset.
 As long as the cache hasn’t expired, the DNS server’s cache can provide the hostname to the browser without having to look it up.
 What defines the length of DNS cache is what’s called TTL or time to live.